entitiesofentities/msabuild/assets/cfp.md

 discussion, roundtables gather a group of participants around a shared concern in order to generate discussion among the participants and with the audience.
-To this end, instead of delivering full-length papers, presenters are asked to deliver <ins>short position statements</ins> in response to questions distributed in advance by the organizer, or to take turns responding to prompts from the moderator. <ins>The bulk of the session should be devoted to discussion</ins> No paper titles are listed in the program, only the names of participants.
+To this end, instead of delivering full-length papers, presenters are asked to deliver [short position statements]{.ul} in response to questions distributed in advance by the organizer, or to take turns responding to prompts from the moderator.
+[The bulk of the session should be devoted to discussion]{.ul}.
+No paper titles are listed in the program, only the names of participants.

 Please bear in mind these guidelines: